-- 1. Let rLocales be CreateArrayFromList(requestedLocales). - 2.
-Let len be !
-ToLength(!
-Get(rLocales, "length")). - 3.
-Let subset be a new empty List. - 4.
-Let k be 0. - 5.
-Repeat while k < len - a.
-Let locale be !
-Get(rLocales, !
-ToString(k)). - b.
-Let noExtensionsLocale be the String value that is locale with all Unicode locale extension sequences removed. - c.
-Let availableLocale be BestAvailableLocale(availableLocales, noExtensionsLocale). - d.
-If availableLocale is not undefined, append locale to the end of subset. - e.
-Increment k by 1.
+- 1. Let subset be a new empty List. - 2.
+For each element locale of requestedLocales in List order, do

+- a.
+Let noExtensionsLocale be the String value that is locale with all Unicode locale extension sequences removed. - b.
+Let availableLocale be BestAvailableLocale(availableLocales, noExtensionsLocale). - c.
+If availableLocale is not undefined, append locale to the end of subset. - 3.
+Return subset.